 Great content addresses issues your clients have that YOU are the solution to.
 If you think of it in that way, you’ll understand your role in the relationship.
 You’ll also have a better understanding of the timing for when to offer information versus when to ask if the client wants to formally work with you.

-All relationships have a timing and a rhythm to them.
+All relationships have timing and rhythm to them.
 If you ask for something too soon, you run the risk of turning a client off or confusing the situation.
 Timing is everything.
 And in the world of writing to build up your brand and attract business, you have to understand that content is meant to delight your readers and encourage them to want to know more about you.

 As you dig into your ideas about what to write about, ask yourself this question: what do people feel or experience before they call and ask for help?